markvandenhoorn/AutoShiny/README.md

 <img width="70%" alt="Ground" src="https://github.com/user-attachments/assets/3270041a-75a6-4917-bf70-d7d34b088e21" />

 These 30AWG wires are not very much suited for breadboard use, however.
 Therefore it is wise to join each of these wires to a jumper wire.
 I took off the header pin of a male to male jumper wire, stripped it +/- 2cm, and then joined the loose end of the 30AWG wire with this stripped part of the jumper wire.
 The result is a wire that is soldered to the test pin, which has a header pin at the end which we can use in the breadboard.
 You might also want to do this before soldering the wires to the motherboard.
+I also recommend labeling your wires, so you know which wire is attached to which test pin.

 ### The Raspberry Pi
 On the Raspberry Pi side there is very little setup.
 All you need to do is attach one female to male jumper wire to a GPIO pin of the Pi (female side on the pin, of course).
 The male side will later go into the breadboard.
 Make sure you also attach one jumper wire to a ground pin on the Pi.

 By now you should have 30AWG wires attached to all desired test pins on the ds, with each of those wires ending in a header pin.
-For each one of those wires you should also have one jumper wire attached to a GPIO pin of the Pi (e.g. if you only want to automate L + R + START + SELECT you need wires soldered to 4 test pins and 4 wires on GPIO pins).
+For each one of those wires you should also have one jumper wire attached to a GPIO pin of the Pi + 1 for ground (e.g. if you only want to automate L + R + START + SELECT you need wires soldered to those 4 test pins, as well as 4 wires on GPIO pins).
 The DS and the Pi are completely disconnected from each other right now.

 ### The Breadboard
 This is where we put everything together.
 First and foremost, we want to create common ground between the Pi and the DS.
 We do this by sticking the jumper wire that is connected to the ground pin on the Pi, in the ground rail of the breadboard.
 Then, you take the wire that is soldered to the ground point on the DS, and put that in the same ground rail.
 Done!

 Next, we have to make a little circuit for each of the buttons we want to automate.
 I will show how to do it for 1 button, after which you can replicate this as many times as you need.
-But first, a small explanation as to what exactly we will need to do (because otherwise this might all seem like magic to inexperienced modders).

-But
+- First, put the Mosfet in the breadboard, with each of its legs going into a different rail.
+- Put the wire coming from the DS test pin in the rail connected to the Mosfet's Drain.
+- Connect a 10k ohm resistor from the gate of the Mosfet to ground.
+- Put one of the wires attached to a GPIO pin on this gate rail as well.
+- Have a wire going from the source of the Mosfet to ground.